Raajiv-Analyst/Raajiv-Analyst/README.md

 # Hi there! 👋 I'm Raajiv

-# 🚀 Aspiring Data Engineer & Data Analyst | Data Enthusiast | Problem Solver
+# 🚀 Associate Data Engineer at Wipro

 I'm a passionate Data Analyst and aspiring Data Engineer with a strong foundation in data analysis, business intelligence, and data-driven decision-making.
 Currently working at **Wipro** as an **Associate Data Analyst**, I enjoy transforming raw data into meaningful insights and building scalable data solutions.